adamgaafar/GpuMiner/README.md

 # ⚠️ Monitor GPU temperatures to avoid overheating.
 ✅ Mining results and earnings will be reflected in your pool dashboard after successful share submissions.
 💰 Payouts depend on pool's payout policy (check pool's minimum threshold).

+## 🐧 How to Set Up GpuMiner on Linux (GUI Version)

+## 1. Download and Extract
+Download distlinux.zip from the Releases section and extract it:

+unzip distlinux.zip
+cd GpuMiner

+## 2. Make the App Executable
+Give the AppImage permission to run:

+chmod +x GpuMiner.AppImage

+## 3. Run GpuMiner
+Start the miner by simply launching the AppImage:

+./GpuMiner.AppImage

+## 4. Use the GUI

+The graphical interface will launch automatically.

+Enter your Kaspa wallet address and mining pool server details.

+Click Start Mining to begin.